ddamato/complementary.space/src/pages/index.md

 In other words, objects that are closer together are perceived as more related than those which are farther apart. **The space is dependent on the objects that create it.**[^css] This means the key to naming space values as semantic tokens has to do with encoding the relation of the surrounding items.

 Let us consider social relationships to help create an analogous example.
 When you were young, you most likely lived in a home with your family.
 Each person within the home was most likely closely related to you in some way.
 In contrast, the majority of people who live outside of your home have a more distant relationship from you.
-In this way there are people that are near to you, and those that are far away from you.[^relationships] In other words, people that are _here_ and people that are _there_.
+In this way there are people that are near to you, and those that are far away from you.[^relationships] In other words, people that are _here_ and people that are _there_.[^incomplete]

 > <ex-proximity>Spatial demonstratives relative to a subject</ex-proximity>